The Roots of Progress Fellowship

 What you need to invest

-Be ready to spend 10-15 hours per week on this program for 8 weeks—to read, to write, to participate in discussions with experts, to provide editing and feedback to your peers, to participate in group meetings.
-In addition, plan to spend a couple of hours per week for the four weeks leading up to the program (July 15-August 15) getting to meet your peers and setting up your systems.
+Be ready to spend 10-15 hours per week on this program for 10 weeks (plus one additional week of onboarding)—to read, to write, to participate in discussions with experts, to provide editing and feedback to your peers, to participate in group meetings.

 Roots of Progress fellows

-19 fellows completed our first blog-building intensive in 2023.
+43 fellows have completed our blog-building intensive fellowship program.
 You can read their bios and some of their essays here.
-Our first cohort of fellows:
+Last year our fellows:

 • Significantly increased their output and reach.
 Most who didn’t yet have Substacks started them, and on average, they doubled their writing productivity during the program.

 • Achieved career advancements and increased their ambition and energy.
-Some switched to writing as a core part of their careers, others won essay contests or published in well-known publications; some got appointed to policy positions or joined further programs, such as the Schmidt Futures Policy Entrepreneur Network.
+Some switched to writing as a core part of their careers, some got appointed to policy positions or joined further programs, some founded their own organizations.
 80% of them strongly agreed that the program significantly accelerated their career as a writer for progress.

 Frequently Asked Questions